The Priory Academy LSST: Performance

 The school's Progress 8 score at GCSE in 2019 was average.
 The percentage of pupils entered for the English Baccalaureate was very high.
 The percentage of pupils attaining grade 5 or above in both English and maths GCSEs was 65%, compared to the England average of 43%.

+In 2022, LSST achieved a 62% pass rate in English and Maths, this was 12% above average within England.
+The school has an exceptional English Baccalaureate percentage, they achieved 92% which was 53% higher than the average across English schools.

 Headteachers

 The current Headteacher is Jane Hopkinson, who is also Deputy CEO of the Federation.
 She is a former Deputy Headteacher at the academy and Director of Student Standards for the Federation.
 She was also previously the Headteacher of The Priory City of Lincoln Academy before assuming the headship of LSST in September 2016, following the departure of Ian Jones to the singular role of CEO of the Federation, having previously combined the two roles.

 Campus

 St. Katherine's Site

 On the main academy site there is a central garden known as the Quad, in addition to a number of individual gardens for the use of specific year groups.
 There are also three courts situated at the front of the school, used by year nine, ten and eleven pupils at break and lunchtime, and as a car park following the end of the school day.
+Behind the St. Katherine's Site there are another 2 courts for year seven and eight use for break and lunchtime.
 The main academy site is also the location of the 'Old Hall', where the school holds events including the annual theatre production and talent show.

 Attached to the original school buildings is the academy's Department of Technology, which is based around a central concourse housing a laser cutting machine.
 There are workshops for woodwork, cookery, electronics, textiles, engineering and product design, as well as a robotics lab (The Mackinder Lab) opened in 2015 by MARC (Multi-Actuated Robotic Companion) from the University of Lincoln.